nanashi07/cv/cv.en_US.md

 > 1998 - 2004

-Both of Information Management and Japanese Language and Literature
+Both information management and Japanese language and literature

 ## Skills